kieranroneill/plauser/README.md

 Plauser
 =======

-Chrome extension that allows you to play/pause your currently playing track from any tab.
+A Chrome extension that allows you to play/pause your current playing track from any tab.

 Plauser supports the following music services:
 - Google Music